Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 As of April 11, 2025, some visitors to the United States who spend 30 days or more at a time in the U.S. are required to register with United States Citizenship and Immigration Services (USCIS).

-These new registration rules may require some Canadian snowbirds to register online with USCIS through their online registration portal.
+These new registration rules may require some Canadian snowbirds to register with USCIS through their online registration portal by completing and submitting Form G-325R online after they enter the United States.

 Unfortunately, there has been widespread misinformation and conflicting information circulating online and through word of mouth about the new registration requirements, which has created anxiety and confusion among Canadian snowbirds as to how to comply with the new rules.

-To provide Canadian snowbirds and other travellers with accurate information about the new registration requirements and help guide them through the registration process, Snowbird Advisor has created the following guide based on information from official government sources.
-Snowbird Advisor has also spoken with U.S. immigration attorney Rosanna Berardi, Managing Partner of Berardi Immigration Law in Buffalo, NY, who has reviewed the guide below.
+To provide Canadian snowbirds and other travellers with accurate information about the new registration requirements and help guide them through the registration process, Snowbird Advisor has created the following resources, which have been reviewed by U.S. immigration attorney Rosanna Berardi, Managing Partner of Berardi Immigration Law in Buffalo, NY.

-An FAQ section has also been included at the bottom of the guide to answer some of the most common questions Snowbird Advisor has received about the new regulations.
+• An FAQ section at the bottom of the guide that answers some of the most common questions we have received about the new regulations.

 While our goal is to make the guide as comprehensive as possible, we are aware that there are still some unanswered questions related to the new regulations, and we will continue to update the guide as soon as we are able to verify answers to these questions from official government resources.